 The opportunity to work with the auction catalogs gave me a new perspective on Fabergé.
 These objects, created with such care and craftsmanship by his workers, attest to the extravagance of the House of Romanov—and the relationship between beauty and power.

-To view the records for the catalogs from the A La Vieille Russie gift, see FRESCO.
+To view the records for the catalogs from the A La Vieille Russie gift, see the Frick Art Reference Library’s online catalog.